 1. Introduction

+ARB is currently conducting a public process to evaluate sustainability standards that may be considered for the LCFS in the future .
 When the Board approved the LCFS on April 23, 2009, it directed staff in Resolution 09-31 to work with the Interagency Forest Work Group (IFWG), appropriate state agencies, environmental advocates, regulated parties, and other interested stakeholders to present a workplan to the Board by December 2009 for developing sustainability provisions to be used in implementing the LCFS regulation.
 Furthermore, the Board stated that the workplan should provide a framework for how sustainability provisions could be incorporated and enforced in the LCFS program, and it should include a schedule for finalizing feasible and appropriate sustainability provisions by no later than December 2011.

 Sustainability is generally considered to be the ability to meet the needs of the present without compromising the ability of future generations to meet their own needs.
 A more scientific definition would be: the long term viability of natural resource consumption in balance with the supporting ecosystem.
+Thus, the incorporation of sustainability standards in the LCFS would be consistent with ARB’s mission to protect public health and environment and is anticipated to be included in future environmental analysis given its relevance.
 The three major components of sustainability are environmental, social, and economic sustainability.

 2. Key Elements for Addressing Sustainability within the LCFS

-A report published by researchers at the University of California at Davis (UC Davis) examined a range of sustainability requirements for biofuels and considered a possible framework for LCFS sustainability provisions.
-This section briefly discusses some of the key elements of the proposed sustainability framework.
+This section briefly discusses some of the key elements of the proposed sustainability framework, based on areport published by researchers at the University of California at Davis (UC Davis).
+This report examined a range of sustainability requirements for biofuels and considered a possible framework for LCFS sustainability provisions, providing a constructive background to inform ARB’s future treatment of these issues..

 The study reviewed sustainability requirements and criteria being implemented or proposed by governments promoting biofuel programs—particularly the United Kingdom and the European Union.
 The study also reviewed the sustainability principles and criteria proposed by the Roundtable on Sustainable Biofuels (RSB).
 RSB is an international initiative involving stakeholders across the entire biofuel supply chain, nongovernmental organizations, experts, governments, and inter-governmental agencies.

-Some of the key elements identified in the study for a sustainability provision include:
+Some of the key elements identified in the study for sustainability provisions include:

 Principles and criteria